Ramakrishna-ch/Ramakrishna-ch/README.md

-### Hi, I'm Rama krishna 👋 An Aspiring Software Developer looking for oppurtunity to work in a Challenging environment to prove my skills in Software development, Problem solving.Willing to Adapt latest technologies by constant learning for carreer improvement and company growth
+### Hi, I'm Rama krishna 👋 An Aspiring Software Engineer looking for oppurtunity to work in a Challenging environment to prove my skills in Software development, Problem solving.Willing to Adapt latest technologies by constant learning for carreer improvement and company growth

 - 🔭 I’m currently working on [Flutter](https://flutter.dev/)
 - 🌱 I’m currently learning Backend-[FireBase](https://firebase.google.com/)